cristian2213/Spotify-clone-react-nodejs/README.md

 ### Built With

 <a id="built-with"></a>
-These are the technologies with which this project is being built, I had thought to develop it with Nest.js, but I will leave it for another project.
+These are the technologies with which this project is being built:

 - [TypeScript](https://www.typescriptlang.org/)
 - [Node.js](https://nodejs.org/)